elastic/apm-pipeline-library/vars/README.md

 Wrapper to interact with the gsutil command line.
 It returns the stdout output.

 ```
-  // Copy file.txt into the bucket
+  // Copy file.txt into the bucket using the Jenkins credentials
   gsutil(command: 'cp file.txt gs://bucket/folder/', credentialsId: 'foo' ])

+  // Copy file.txt into the bucket using Vault
+  gsutil(command: 'cp file.txt gs://bucket/folder/', secret: 'foo' ])
 ```

 * command: The gsutil command to be executed.
 Mandatory
-* credentialsId: The credentials to access the repo (repo permissions).
-Mandatory.
+* credentialsId: The credentials to login to GCP.
+(Optional).
+See [withGCPEnv](#withgcpenv)
+* secret: Name of the secret on the the vault root path.
+(Optional).
+See [withGCPEnv](#withgcpenv)

 ## hasCommentAuthorWritePermissions